-Shakkarpara is an all time favorite snack for kids, maybe because it has dried sugar syrup on it.
+Shakkarpara is an all time favourite snack for kids, maybe because it has dried sugar syrup on it.
 But today I am posting a different version, which doesn’t have sugar syrup and I had learned this during a train journey.

 Yes, you heard me right!
 Long train journeys enrich you with lots of experiences.